I looked around for a suitable sized steel dustbin ( trash can) but couldn't find one suitable at the time, so decided to roll my own.

 A hole was made for the tuyere and a disc of MDF cut to be a snug fit on the inside of the casing.
 Two further pieces of MDF were cut and holes made in them to suit the outside diameter of the casing.
 These 2 formers were placed as shown below to keep the casing in shape when the refactory is added.
 The disc has a sheet of plastic laid on top to prevent the refactory sticking to it.

 The disc in the photo is resting on top of some wooden packing equal to the height of the plastic paint can which will be used for the inside former, less the thickness of the disc.
 The 20mm dia white plastic tube you can see was to form a trough and escape hole for any metal spills but this has proved to be too small.
-The drawing shows a suggested size for this which I would use if I ever made another.

 From a garden center I bought a 100Lt bag of Perlite and from a stove center, two 12.5 Kg tubs of Fire Cement.
 After the job was finished I had half a bag of the perlite and about 1/4 tub of fire cement left.